pdf-association/pdf-cos-syntax/README.md

 - "[Go To definition](#go-to-functionality)", "Go To declaration", and "Find all references" functionality for PDF objects
 - "[Bracket matching](#bracket-matching)" for special PDF tokens
 - single- and multi-line [comment toggling](#commenting--uncommenting-lines)
-- basic PDF file structure validation
+- basic conventional PDF file structure validation
 - [snippets](#snippets) for new object, new stream, and empty PDF/FDF files

 ## PDF files are _BINARY_!